lblod/db-cleanup-service/README.md

 ### GET /runCronjob

-Manually runs a single cronjo
+Manually runs a single cronjob.

 #### Parameters

 This GET call accepts only one parameter.

-- `cronjobID`: The call in this case would be `/runCronjob?cronjobID=a53a0b8b-fdaf-41d5-a39b-20ddb3a36e6b`.
+- `cronJobID`: The call in this case would be `/runCronjob?cronJobID=a53a0b8b-fdaf-41d5-a39b-20ddb3a36e6b`.

 #### Response